Huachao/vscode-restclient/README.md

 </request>
 ```

-You may also allows you to specify file path to use as a body, which starts with `< `:
+You can also specify file path to use as a body, which starts with `< `, the file path can be either in absolute and relative(relative to current http file) format:
 ```http
 POST https://example.com/comments HTTP/1.1
 content-type: application/xml